DaimanWebb/LC3-Projects/README.md

 ## Programming Assignment 1
 The following program performs the action:
-R3 <-- 12 * 6 ; (i.e. multiply 12 by 6 and write the result into Register 3)
-using the equivalent of a DO-WHILE loop:
+R3 <-- 12 * 6 ; (i.e. multiply 12 by 6 and write the result into Register 3) using the equivalent of a DO-WHILE loop

-And just filling in the registers, setting breakpoints at the start of the loop to see if the program does what it is supposed to
+And just filling in the registers, setting breakpoints at the start of the loop to see if the program does what it is supposed to do

 ## Programming Assignment 2
 Prompts user to enter 2 numbers and echos them to screen, displaying newlines